 (Note 1) "Related parties and major shareholders" indicates persons related to the Asset Management Company's fund operation, as stipulated in Article 201, Item 1 of the Investment Trusts Act (the "related parties") and the major shareholders of the Asset Management Company defined in Article 29, Item 4(2) of the Financial Instruments and Exchange Act.
-The amounts shown in tables (1) Transactions and (2) Amount of fees paid takes into account sponsor-related parties defined in the rules for managing transactions between sponsor-related parties (such sponsor-related parties include 1. related parties, 2. shareholders of the Asset Management Company, and 3. companies and other parties which provide 50% of funds to shareholders who have 50% or more of the shares of the Asset Management Company, 4. companies to which shareholders of the Asset Management Company, 5. those to whom 1. to 4. became not applicable less than one year ago, and 6. those who are deemed by a compliance officer to deal with sponsor-related parties in accordance with related party transaction regulations and the substance of this regulation).
+The amounts shown in tables (1) Transactions and (2) Amount of fees paid takes into account sponsor-related parties defined in the rules for managing transactions between sponsor-related parties (such sponsor-related parties include 1 related parties, 2 shareholders of the Asset Management Company, and 3 companies and other parties which provide 50% of funds to shareholders who have 50% or more of the shares of the Asset Management Company, 4 companies to which shareholders of the Asset Management Company provide 10% or more the companies' funds, 5 those to whom 1 to 4 became not applicable less than one year ago, and 6 those who are deemed by a compliance officer to deal with sponsor-related parties in accordance with related party transaction regulations and the substance of this regulation).